Muddy Run (Spruce Run tributary): Watershed and biology

 The watershed of Muddy Run has an area of 4.57 sqmi.
 The mouth of the stream is in the United States Geological Survey quadrangle of Lewisburg.
 However, the source is in the quadrangle of Mifflinburg.
 The watershed makes up 3 percent of the watershed of Buffalo Creek.
 There are 9.7 mi of streams in the watershed of Muddy Run, of which 4.3 mi are in agricultural land.

 A total of 57 percent of the watershed of Muddy Run is on forested land.
 Another 35 percent is on agricultural land, while 3 percent is on impervious surfaces.
 The amount of land on impervious surfaces could be as high as 26 percent in the future.
 There is a field lane improvement project on 1625 ft of Muddy Run.
 A total of 227 acre of agricultural land in the watershed is on slopes of more than 3 percent.
 There are 1.2 mi of unpaved roads in the stream's watershed.

 A total of 2.4 mi of streams in the watershed of Muddy Run have riparian buffering, but this could increase to as much as 4.3 mi in the future.

 History

 Muddy Run was entered into the Geographic Names Information System on August 2, 1979.
 Its identifier in the Geographic Names Information System is 1182059.
+While some deeds reference Muddy Run as the name, the original name was Armstrong Run, as depicted on an official survey map of Union County dated 1874.
+Armstrong Run is also the name referenced in the landowners and residents map published in 1868 by Pomeroy and Beers of Philadelphia.

 A concrete stringer/multi-beam or girder bridge carrying State Route 1001 was constructed over Muddy Run in Mazeppa in 1932.
 It is 24 ft long.